Bellville High School

-Bellville High School is a public high school located in the city of Bellville, Texas in Austin County, United States and classified as a 4A school by the UIL.
+Bellville High School is a public high school located in the city of Bellville, Texas in Austin County, United States and classified as a 4A school by the University Interscholastic League (UIL).
 It is a part of the Bellville Independent School District located in central Austin County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+During 2022–2023, Bellville High School had an enrollment of 698 students and a student to teacher ratio of 14.30.
+The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.